A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 Young, Harold Percival |

-officiated assisted by Father O’Neill at the graveside service.
-Mr. Young was born at Sillsville, a
+Archdeacon W.L.
+Simmons officiated assisted by Father O’Neill at the

-son of the late David Wesley Young and the former Ida Mae Johnston.
-He
+born at Sillsville, a son of the late David Wesley Young and the former Ida

-resided at Sillsville most of his life and had recently moved to Kingston.
-He
+Mae Johnston.
+He resided at Sillsville most of his life and had recently

-was employed at St. Mary’s of the Lake Hospital in Kingston.
-He is survived by his wife, the
+moved to Kingston.
+He was employed at St. Mary’s of the Lake Hospital in

-former Francis Murphy, a son, George, RR 2 Napanee; a daughter, Mrs. Linda
+by his wife, the former Francis Murphy, a son, George, RR 2 Napanee; a

-and nephews.
-Pallbearers were six nephews, Arthur
+numerous nieces and nephews.
+Pallbearers were

-and David Huffman, William, Basil, Sheldon and Gary Young.
-Interment was in St. Patrick’s
+six nephews, Arthur and David Huffman, William, Basil, Sheldon and Gary

-Cemetery, Napanee.
+St. Patrick’s Cemetery, Napanee. |

 Aug